-Our birds are more likely to be productive and healthy, generally speaking, when we provide them a nutritious diet.
-So you might wonder: “What type of feed should I get for my flock to make them the most productive and fit?”
+Chicken food plays a critical role in keeping birds productive and healthy, and providing a nutritious diet is one of the most important responsibilities of a chicken keeper.
+You might wonder, “What type of feed should I get for my flock to make them the most productive and fit?”
 The short answer is: It depends.

-Many types of commercial feed exist, and for specific reasons.
+Many types of commercial feed exist, each designed for specific purposes.
 To begin, ask yourself some important questions: Are you raising broilers (meat birds) or layers (egg-producing birds)?
-Do you have chicks, pullets (nonsexually mature birds) or adult birds?
+Do you have chicks, pullets (non-sexually mature birds), or adult birds?
 Are you raising your flock as organic or nonorganic?
 Should you get a mash-, crumble- or pellet-style feed?
 What about chicken scratch and kitchen scraps?

 Layers or Broilers

-Layer rations are significantly higher in calcium in order to promote egg production.
+Layer rations are significantly higher in calcium to promote egg production.

 Broiler rations are significantly higher in protein and energy to promote muscle growth.